Action plan on prompt payment in the construction industry

 Payment certification process

-The department is reviewing the payment process from receipt of invoice to issuance of payment to assess any opportunity to reduce timeframe.
-Further validation is required to ensure reduced timeline would not compromise due diligence and accountability for ensuring value for money to Canadian taxpayers.
+The department has reviewed the payment process from receipt of invoice to issuance of payment to assess any opportunity to reduce timeframe.

 Review of payment terms